tybottorff/bottorffdocs/notes/literature_notes.md

 ### Host-intrinsic factors
  - tumor mutational burden (total number of distinct mutations per coding area of tumor genome) helps explain ICB response (higher burden for example in environmental DNA damage associated melanoma, lung/bladder cancer better response with more neoantigens)
 # Harnessing CD8<sup>+</sup> T cell exhaustion to treat type 1 diabetes
- - T1D: insulin deficiency due to destruction of insulin-producing beta cells in the pancreatic islet of Langerhans by autoreactive T cells specific for islet autoantigens, leading to hyperglycemia
+ - T1D: insulin deficiency due to destruction of insulin-producing β cells in the pancreatic islet of Langerhans by autoreactive T cells specific for islet autoantigens, leading to hyperglycemia
  - exhausted T cells associated with improved outcomes in T1D
  - loss of self-tolerance occurs in two phases: escape from thymic deletion in central tolerance and aberrant activation in peripheral tolerance
  - central tolerance does not completely eliminate (via clonal deletion) or render anergic all autoreactive T cells (**autoreactive cells can be detected in peripheral circulation of both T1D and healthy individuals but are preferentially activated in T1D state**), likely due to low avidity (~affinity but across multiple interaction sites) between autoreactive TCR and self-peptide:MHC complexes presented by DCs, some of these autoreactive and not deleted/anergic T cells become Tregs